NamburiSrinath/DLDR/README.md

 So, to sum it up - Be curious, don't stop learning and document.

-# ML CodeBase
+As a sidenote, I've refactored my old repository (ML CodeBase) to expand the learning materials and scope. .
+Below is the Old ReadME
-Learning how to code in Pytorch
+Learning how to code in Pytorch.
 I try to code NN, ML, DL stuff from various sources as part of my learning.
 This replication helps me to revise easily in future and also it's a great practice to learn DL.

 1. Transformers from scratch - https://www.youtube.com/watch?v=U0s0f995w14
 2. ViT from scratch - https://www.youtube.com/watch?v=ovB0ddFtzzA